 If you’re cycling, keep the app running with your phone screen to regularly view your data in near real-time.

-Prior to this development, advanced data like this was only attainable in a high-end physiology lab with expensive equipment.
+Before this development, advanced data like this was only attainable in a high-end physiology lab with expensive equipment.
 Now you have these crucial aerobic fitness factors in your pocket.

 Stay tuned for continual updates on this app.